zjaco13/ai-on-eks/website/docs/blueprints/training/Neuron/Llama-LoRA-Finetuning.md

 export FINETUNING_CONTAINER_IMAGE_URL=$(cat .ecr_image_uri)
 ```

-Deploy the Secret and the fine-tuning Job after substituting the environment variables for the HuggingFace Hub access token and the container image URL.
+Deploy the Secret and fine-tuning Job resources by running the following command, which automatically substitutes HUGGINGFACE_HUB_ACCESS_TOKEN and FINETUNING_CONTAINER_IMAGE_URL environment variables in the yaml before applying the resources to your Kubernetes cluster.

 ```bash
 envsubst < lora-finetune-resources.yaml | kubectl apply -f -